-Registration begins at 13:00 on 29 August at Shonan Village.
-The seminar ends on 1 September after lunch.
+Registration begins at 13:00 on 27 August; the seminar ends on 30 August after lunch.
 Further details will be sent to the selected participants directly.
 Participants are expected to stay for the entire duration of the seminar.

-The participation fee of JPY38,000 covers accommodation, meals, seminar documents, and bus fare on the first day.
+The participation fee of JPY38,000 covers accommodation, meals, and seminar documents.
 Transportation costs to/from the seminar site are not included.
 Foreign students (excluding those who receive a monthly scholarship of 117,000 yen or more) may apply for a JPY30,000 waiver of this seminar fee.
-Each room will be shared by 2 participants.
+Each room will be shared by 2-6 participants.

 Please apply using the online registration form.

 Applications will be reviewed by the Shonan Session Committee.
-Candidates will be notified around 7 July 2017 by email.
-The participation fee of 38,000 yen must be deposited to the designated bank account by 21 July 2017.
+Candidates will be notified of the outcome of their application around 7 July 2018 by email.
+The participation fee of 38,000 yen must be deposited to the designated bank account by 23 July 2018.
 Details will be sent to the selected participants directly.